Why are people drawn to Jetty Fishing or Pier Fishing?

 Tackle – How Much Do I Take?

-What do I need to take out on the Jetty?
+What do I need to take out when jetty fishing?

 Well like most fisho’s….
 Take Everything!
 Seriously I have severely down sized the amount of gear that I carry anywhere these days because you just don’t need to take everything with you.